SFW // FUTURE CITIZEN

 The Fashion School was founded in 2012 by Caroline Gration, with the aim to promote a healthy attitude towards fashion and individuality to children, teenagers and adults.
 Located in Chelsea, London, they offer after school and weekend classes for children and teens of all levels, exciting half term and holiday workshops, fashion trips, luxe fashion workshops for grownups, and creative birthday parties for children.

-The Fashion School will be hosting a free alteration and repair event on Saturday 1st March which will feature guidance on basic repair techniques, empowering students with the ability to repair and alter their garments.
+The Fashion School hosted a free alteration and repair event on Saturday 1st March which featured guidance on basic repair techniques, empowering students with the ability to repair and alter their garments.

 LEEDS BECKETT UNIVERSITY // Leeds